Dr. K Anderson / Executive Director

 Eliud Tsuma Garama

 Ellud studied studied Human Resources Management and graduated in December 2015 from Karatina University in Central Kenya.
-Before joining For The Good Period, Ellud volunteered at a play center for vulnerable children known as Faraja Center in Chogoria, Kenya where he lives.
-When Ellud isn't busy working for For The Good especially over the weekends I still volunteer at the play center, I also enjoy reading, working out and travelling.
+Before joining For The Good , Ellud volunteered at a play center for vulnerable children known as Faraja Center in Chogoria, Kenya where he lives.
+When Ellud isn't busy working for For The Good he’s hard at work starting a new restaurant venture with his family and still volunteers at the play center.
+In his spare time he enjoys reading, working out and travelling.

 DR. MOLLY SECOR-TURNER